 As with your start-up costs, your monthly expenses will largely depend on your location, the quality of ingredients you use, and also the size of your team.

 Here’s a breakdown of BabyCakes NYC’s average monthly running costs from 2015:

 - Insurance: $700

 According to the American Institute of Baking, typical bakeries bring in anywhere from $30,000 to $60,000 in annual profit from the sale of baked goods.
 Those that sell beverages, including coffee or juice, are able to bring in considerably more revenue, as it is easier to mark up these products.
 For example, a glass of juice that only costs $0.40 is commonly sold for around $2.00.

 How can you make your business more profitable?

 Serving coffee, lattes, and other specialty drinks is by far the quickest and most effective way to increase your revenue.
 People often order coffee or tea along with their baked treats, and it is easier to make a profit from drinks than from baked goods, simply for the reason that they require far less labor to produce.

-Offering seasonal deals, and also discounts on bulk orders can increase profits.
-Breaking into the commercial bakery business by finding nearby cafes and restaurants who would want to purchase your goods wholesale to sell to their customers can drastically expand your sales.
+Consider offering seasonal deals, and also discounts on bulk orders, to increase profits.
+Breaking into the commercial bakery business, by finding nearby cafes and restaurants that want to purchase your goods wholesale to sell to their customers, can drastically expand your sales.